AlonEirew/event-relation-resources/definitions.md

 > ℹ️  Except of the Action, It’s not mandatory for all slots to be filled for any given event, in many cases some of the event’s slots will be empty.

-## Event Mention (or Span)
+### Event Mention
-In general, the event mention (or span) is usually referred to the word or phrase which corresponds to the action component of the event (i.e., “meet” in the above example).

-> ℹ️ There are two main definitions to how event span should be annotated: Minimum-Span (see RED annotation guideliness) and Maximum-Span (see ACE annotation guideliness).
+An event might be mentioned multiple times within the same document or across different documents.
+An event mention refers to a single mention of an event.

 > ℹ️ Event Trigger: is a word that most clearly expresses an event that happens.

+### Event Span
+The event span refers to the word or phrase which corresponds to the event (i.e., “meet” in the above example).

+> ℹ️ There are two main definitions to how event span should be annotated: Minimum-Span (defined in RED annotation guideliness) and Maximum-Span (defined in ACE annotation guideliness).

+### Event Cluster
+Discrete event mentions which all refer to the same event in the real world, are said to be the "event cluster".
+In other words, an event cluster consist of a set of event mentions which [corefer](#coreference-resolution) to each other.

-## Event Arguments
+### Event Arguments
 Events are defined by their arguments, those denote the what, when, where and who of the event (in other words the entities that are involved in the event).
 In above table - “yesterday”, “Tel-Aviv” and “Johnl” are the argument of the “meet” event.

 > ℹ️ Entity is any text instance which indicate participant, location, organization, time, date, object, or any other text entity that might be tracked in the discourse.